WHO WE ARE

 The community legacy of independence and determination continues to this day.
 HWA is actively engaged in working creatively and collaboratively with the many vested partners and stakeholders to continue to address the intrinsically linked environmental and economic concerns within the Willow Creek Watershed and the glorious headwaters of the Rio Grande.

 Headwaters Alliance will cultivate a sustainable environmental and economic future for the Rio Grande Headwaters through community engagement, restoration, education, and innovation.

-Transparency.
 We acknowledge that some problems are complex, whether caused by environmental challenges, conflicting needs, financial constraints, power dynamics.
 Yet, over and over, we see that when we move towards radical transparency, "the other solution" is more able to arise.
 We are committed to practicing open communication, celebratory diversity of people and ideas through active practices of inclusivity and equity, remembering that all humans have the same basic needs while holding to humor, kindness, patience and grace.

-Fidelity to science.
 We value the ethical sourced data and research, evaluated through principled discussion.

-Upstream Responsibility.
 As Wendell Berry said, "Do unto others downstream as you would have those upstream do unto you."
 As the community at the headwaters of the Rio Grande, we are committed to promoting practices, policies and strategies that ensure and preserve water quality and water quantity within a healthy, diverse, ecologically functioning system.

 © Copyright Headwaters Alliance